apostrophecms/docs/docs/guide/webpack.md

 # Webpack

+Apostrophe automatically provides a [webpack](https://webpack.js.org/)-powered build process for our frontend JavaScript and SCSS.
+Most of the time we don't have to think about this.
+As long as we [follow the documentation](front-end-assets.md) Apostrophe will take care of it for us.

+However, sometimes we want to extend the way webpack processes our frontend code, specifically in two ways:

+* By changing webpack's rules (the webpack configuration) via "extensions," or
+* By breaking up the bundle into two or more files, to be loaded only on pages that really require them ("extra bundles").

+This guide covers how to address both situations.

-## Extending Webpack config
+## Extending Webpack configuration

-If you need webpack to do things that Apostrophe don't by default, but you don't want to write your own config from scratch.
-You can simply extend the Apostrophe one that is used to transpile code from `ui/src` folder of your modules.
+If you need webpack to do things that Apostrophe doesn't do by default, you can extend Apostrophe's webpack configuration to change the way code in `ui/src` is compiled.

-For example if you want to add a new loader for a specific file type, or simply add some aliases for conveniences.
+Why might you want to do this? perhaps you want to add a new loader for a specific file type, such as `.jsx`.
+Or perhaps you want to add aliases to load imported modules from a nonstandard location.

-It's possible to override the webpack config from any module.
-You can just add a `webpack` property at module root, like so:
+It's possible to extend the webpack config from any module.
+To do so add a `webpack` property at module root, like so:

 <AposCodeBlock>
   ```javascript